-Ina May Gaskin has been called "the most famous midwife in the world".
-A pioneer in a millennium-old profession on the brink of extinction in her country, she combines scientific evidence and analysis with her own broad experience in exercising natural medicine.
-Ina May Gaskin is a role model for midwives who still dare to think in different paths, trying to implement more humane obstetrics in their countries, and providing women with the chance to choose the way of giving birth that seems right for them.
+Ina May Gaskin, who has been called “the most famous midwife in the world,” has brought new life to midwifery in the US and beyond, combining scientific evidence and analysis with her broad experience with natural medicine.
+Gaskin is a role model for midwives who still dare to think of different paths.
+She has sought to inspire midwives to implement more humane obstetrics in their countries and provide women with the chance to choose the way they would like to give birth.

-Ina May Gaskin was born on 8 March, 1940.
-She is the wife of the first Right Livelihood Award Laureate Stephen Gaskin, who received the Prize with his organisation PLENTY International in 1980.
+Ina May Gaskin is the former wife of the first Right Livelihood Laureate Stephen Gaskin, who received the Prize with his organisation PLENTY International in 1980.

-Ina May Gaskin's first midwifery experience was in 1970, when she assisted at a birth in a schoolbus on Stephen's speaking tour of universities and churches prior to the establishment of The Farm, an intentional community in Tennessee, and the subsequent development of Plenty International.
-This experience inspired her to study midwifery as a way of providing birth choices for women in her country, where the profession of midwifery had been eliminated early in the 20th century, because obstetrical leaders at the time saw no reason for its continued existence, and because of the benefits medicated birth and caesarean sections provide to for-profit hospitals, insurance companies and the drug industry, though often not to the women.
+Ina May Gaskin's first midwifery experience was in 1970 when she assisted at a birth in a schoolbus on Stephen's speaking tour of universities and churches prior to the establishment of The Farm, an intentional community in Tennessee, and the subsequent development of Plenty International.
+This experience inspired her to study midwifery as a way of providing birth choices for women in her country.
+In the US, the profession of midwifery had been eliminated early in the 20th century because obstetrical leaders at the time saw no reason for its continued existence, and because of the benefits medicated birth and caesarean sections provide to for-profit hospitals, insurance companies and the drug industry, though often not to the women.

 The Farm Midwifery Center

 For more than a decade, Gaskin has led a campaign to promote awareness of the dangers of the use of Cytotec (generic name: misoprostol) to induce labour for reasons of convenience.
-Her 2000 article published by the online journal Salon.com has been credited with prompting the drug's manufacturer, G.D.
-Searle, to issue a letter to all U.S. maternity care providers warning against its use in pregnant women.
+An article she published in 2000 has been credited with prompting the drug manufacturer G.D.
+Searle to issue a letter to all US maternity care providers warning against its use in pregnant women.

 Setting standards for midwifery and maternity care